cwcromwell/docs/GitTutorial.md

-**NOTE**: The link to this document has been removed from the Lone Writer's Guide.
+<p style="color:red;"> **NOTE**: The link to this document has been removed from the Lone Writer's Guide.
 It's not a recommended workflow.
-Edit the Lone Writer's Guide by using the edit button in the browser or by cloning directly from the WTD repo, without forking.
+Edit the Lone Writer's Guide by using the edit button in the browser or by cloning directly from the WTD repo, without forking. </p>

 # Tutorial for Git First-Timers: Clone the Repo and Submit Pull Requests
 *If you have any trouble following these steps, or if you find errors or omissions, please open an issue.
 You can also contact the author in the WTD Slack group: @ccromwell.*